OmidBaSec/Microsoft/Sentinel/KQL Queries/UserEnrichmentByCountry.md

-//User enrichment for specific country
+#User enrichment for specific country

 //If you are using the 'country' field for users in Azure Entra ID and would like to find alerts related to users from a specific country